DeKleineKabouter/bachelorassignment/README.md

 This repository contains the code used for my Bachelor Assignment.
 It is largely based on [[1]](#1).

+The files used for the results are seperated per game.
+They are found in PrisonersDilemma.nb, StagHunt.nb and Snowdrift.nb.

+ExactAverageReward.nb contains the approach of computing the average reward exactly instead of estimating it.
+It is applied in the prisoner's dilemma, where the resulting transition conditions where found to be the same as in PrisonersDilemma.nb.

 ## References
 <a id="1">[1]</a>
 Janusz M. Meylahn and Lars Janssen.